gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 # The Cramer effect and his recommendations

 **The Cramer Effect (Cramer Bounce)**:
-After the show Mad Money the recommended stocks are bought by viewers almost immediately (afterhours trading) or on the next day at market open, increasing the price for a short period of time. *[4]*
+After the show Mad Money the recommended stocks are bought by viewers almost immediately (after hours trading) or on the next day at market open, increasing the price for a short period of time. *[4]*

 This is really interesting but not surprising as I already pointed out in the intro how this works for most people.